-Macon mayor plans to remove Confederate monuments for downtown improvements
+Macon Mayor plans to remove Confederate monuments for downtown improvements

 Although the mayor was clear that the Women of the South statue would be relocated for the project, the roundabout schematic presented at the meeting includes the statue and actually provides for a brick plaza to “better represent the existing monument” in what is labeled “Monument Plaza.”

-The three projects would cost an estimated $5 million dollars, with up to $2 million dollars in county funds potentially already available.
+The three projects would cost an estimated $5 million, with up to $2 million in county funds potentially already available.

 Reichert cited $900,000 from proceeds from the sale of the Willie C. Hill annex building that was earmarked for Rosa Parks Square enhancements.
 That money is contingent on the county backing $20 million in Urban Development Authority bonds to fund the stalled Marriott Hotel project in the old annex high-rise.